SpringSource has recently announced that they renamed AcegiSecurity as SpringSecurity, and are preparing for a major

 </property>

-Let’s look at the inside of ResourceFilterInvocationDefinitionSourceFactoryBean
+Let’s look at the inside of ResourceFilterInvocationDefinitionSourceFactoryBean closely.
+Acegi supports two different

-(for ant-style patterns in
+types of FilterInvocationDefinitionSource, namely PathBasedFilterInvocationDefinitionMap (for ant-style patterns in

-(for regular expression-enabled URLs) which is by default.
+URLs) and RegExpBasedFilterInvocationDefinitionMap (for regular expression-enabled URLs) which is by default.
 Previously

-we could tell the property editor to instantiate PathBased
+we could tell the property editor to instantiate PathBased version with PATTERN_TYPE_APACHE_ANT directive on top of

 our mappings.
-Another directive is CONVERT_URL_TO_LOWERCASE_BEFORE_COMPARISON
+Another directive is CONVERT_URL_TO_LOWERCASE_BEFORE_COMPARISON to tell Acegi that we want to lowercase

 all URLs before doing any comparison during authorization of web resources.
 We can represent those two options as boolean

-in our FactoryBean
+in our FactoryBean.

 public class ResourceFilterInvocationDefinitionSourceFactoryBean extends AbstractFactoryBean {